BC Reads: Adult Literacy Fundamental English – Reader 4

 This site includes links to information created by other public and private organizations.
 These links are provided for the user’s convenience.
 The U.S. Department of Education does not control or guarantee the accuracy, relevance, timeliness, or completeness of this non-ED information.
 The inclusion of these links is not intended to reflect their importance, nor is it intended to endorse views expressed, or products or services offered, on these non-ED sites.
 Please note that privacy policies on non-ED sites may differ from ED’s privacy policy.
 When you visit lincs.ed.gov, no personal information is collected unless you choose to provide that information to us.
 We do not give, share, sell, or transfer any personal information to a third party.
 We recommend that you read the privacy policy of non-ED websites that you visit.
 We invite you to read our privacy policy.

-Subject Area: ESL/ELL, LINCS Resources
+Subject Area: LINCS Resources, Reading

 Program Level: Professional Development